 We explain, in understandable terms, how insurance works for you.

-Once you are eligible you can enroll into Original Medicare.
-If you want to do so, you can stop right there.
+Once you are eligible you enroll into Original Medicare.
+Usually, you'll already have PART A already vested.
+If you do not already have medical coverage, you'll enroll in PART B. If you want to do so, you can stop right there.
 Maybe not the best idea, but it's an option.

-Once enrolled in Medicare you can 'enhance' your coverage, to better suit your circumstances.
-You can cover your share of Medicare's deductibles and co-pays either partially or in full.
+Once enrolled in Medicare you can 'enhance' your coverage, to better suit your circumstances; you can enroll in PART D or Medigap or PART C. You can cover partially or all of your share of Medicare's deductibles and co-pays.

 Medicare is both simple and complex.
-We listen to you.
-We ask questions.
-We explain, in understandable terms, how all the PARTs of Medicare work and how you can use them to your best interest in your circumstances.
+To make it simple, we listen, ask questions, explain, in understandable terms, how all the PARTs of Medicare work and how you can use them for your best interest in your circumstances.

 We have affordable offerings.
 A variety of plans and companies.